 This staggering number (rounded off to 2.049 x 10 to the 24th power) is, for all intents and purposes, beyond human comprehension.
 It exceeds the radius of our own Milky Way galaxy measured in hundredths of an inch.
 It's 300 times heavier than the entire Earth measured in tons.
 At a rate of 1 per second it would take 31 quadrillion years (over 200 times the estimated Age of the universe) to work through all of them.
 Presuming that only 1 possible combo in a million sounded good enough to be worth storing on piston memory, the capacity required for storage would still have to be large enough to accomodate over 2 pentillion combos (2.049 x 10 to the 18th power).
 The magnitude of THIS number still boggles the mind.
 It's over 2 billion times larger than a billion.

 The combos available using the couplers of the organ are subject to the same formula.
 A mere 15 couplers provides some 32,767 possibilities.
-Add those to the equation too, and you see where that would take us -- to the 99th power in the formula.
+Add those to the equation too, and you see where that would lead -- to the 99th power in the formula.

 The point is this: all the piston memory on all the organ consoles ever built in recorded human history would hold only a tiny percentage of the useful stop groupings offered on an organ supplied with 84 stops.
 Fully shaking and studying the tree of possibilities here would be quite impossible.
 The time involved simply to draw each useful stop combo, even by conservative estimate (2 x 10 to the 18th power), when clocked at the ridiculously fast pace of 1 per second, would require a thousand trillion human lifetimes (1 lifetime = 70 yrs.).